IoTresor/protocols/consult/Wireframe.md

-This is an online of how wireframing is done --
+This is an outline of how wireframing is done --

 Tools: